 30 For on this day shall atonement be made for you to cleanse you.
 You shall be clean before the Lord from all your sins.
 (Lev.
 16:30)

 34 And this shall be a statute for ever for you, that atonement may be made for the people of Israel once in the year because of all their sins.
 (Lev.
 16:34a)

 This is amazing news if you are an Israelite.
 Every year you probably commit a whole load of sins that you don’t know about!
 This could cause a lot of worry and problems.
 Does this make you not right with God?
 What if I need to actively work out my every sin to make a sacrifice for each of them?
 If there was not a Day of Atonement, and I was an Israelite, I would be constantly paralysed with worry, trying to figure out everything I had ever done wrong.
 It could also cause a real problem with God and Israel dwelling together, a single sin left unatoned for could cause the death of all of Israel.

-However, God, in his kindness, set apart a whole day, where all Israel’s sins can be forgiven!
+However, God, in his kindness, set apart a whole day where all of Israel’s sins can be forgiven!
 God gives them the Day of Atonement to atone for being unclean and sinful while he dwells with them.
 So this day allows them to be as they ought to be before the Lord, unsinful and clean.

 Remember, this is really important, the consequences of being unclean or sinful in God’s presence is death, so this is a piece of really good news.
 It gives us hope for the possibility of Israel being able to safely have relationship with God.

 Through atonement: Is Israel protected from future sins?